dhansel/IECDevice/README.md

   to signal the burst request: Call dolphinBurstTransmitRequest() if "XQ" is received on the command channel.
   Call dolphinBurstReceiveRequest() if "XZ" is received on the command channel.
 You can also call enableDolphinBurstMode() to enable/disable support of burst transfers ("XF+"/"XF-" DolphinDos command).

+The following functions should be overloaded if the SpeedDos parallel protocol should be supported.
+In most cases devices with SpeedDos support should be derived from the IECFileDevice class which handles SpeedDos support internally and you do not have to implement these functions.
+For more information see the [SpeedDos support](#speeddos-support) section below.

+- ```uint8_t write(uint8_t *buffer, uint8_t bufferSize, bool eoi)```
+  This function is only called when the device is receiving data using the SpeedDos block transfer (SAVE protocol). write() should process all the data in the buffer and return the number of bytes processed.
+  Returning a number lower than bufferSize signals an error condition.
+  The "eoi" parameter will be "true" if sender signaled that this is the final part of the transmission If write() is **not** overloaded, SpeedDos save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.
+- ```uint8_t peek()```
+  Called when the device is sending data using SpeedDos byte-by-byte protocol.
+  peek() will only be called if the last call to canRead() returned >0.
+  peek() should return the next character that will be read with read().
+  peek() is allowed to take an indefinite amount of time.
+- ```uint8_t read(uint8_t *buffer, uint8_t bufferSize)```
+  This function is only called when the device is sending data using the SpeedDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, SpeedDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

 ## IECFileDevice class reference